 The College Proposal for a new Mission statement.
 They are linked on the Senate Website and are a part of the day's packet.
 Todd wants to have feedback so we can vote later.
-The DPGC will be doing another read of the Mission statement in October and will be voting in November, so there is a little time for the Senate to bring

-Class Cancellation Guidelines: remind constituents to complete the survey sent out by District Senate Effective Jun 1, 2024, "Exclude all continuing and returning students from drop for non-payment who owe a balance of \$199 or less, if they have previously successfully completed at least 1 unit with a C/Pass or higher at SMCCCD."
-Calls for Participation: Institutional Planning Committee (1 faculty member appointed by Senate) 3.2 Curriculum Committee Chair Report (Jeramy Wallace ~4: l 1pm min Information approval in November.
+The DPGC will be doing another read of the Mission statement in October and will be voting in November, so there is a little time for the Senate to bring feedback about the proposed revisions.)
+District Academic Senate (DAS) Institutional Planning Committee (IPC) Board of Trustees District Participatory Governance Council (DPGC) SMCCD District Mission Statement Current Mission Proposed Revision Class Cancellation Guidelines: remind constituents to complete the survey sent out by District Senate Effective Jun 1, 2024, "Exclude all continuing and returning students from drop for non-payment who owe a balance of \$199 or less, if they have previously successfully completed at least 1 unit with a C/Pass or higher at SMCCCD."
+Calls for Participation: Institutional Planning Committee (1 faculty member appointed by Senate) 3.2 The committee has done a first-read of the new Area 2: Mathematical Concepts and Quantitative Reasoning.
+We plan to vote on it by the end of the semester.
+In the spring, the committee approved the new Area 7: Self-development and Kinesiology Activity and approved updated standards for placing courses in Area 7.
+At the 9/26 meeting, the committee will be looking at the Area 7 courses.
+The committee will vote on which courses will stay in Area 7 this semester.
+The committee are finalizing the new curriculum handbook which was started during the 2022-23 AY.
+The committee is currently searching for a new chair to start in Fall 2025, as Jeramy Wallace's term is ending at the end of the 2024-25 AY.
+The CCN Phase I courses will be submitted to the committee in October with Jeramy Wallace ~4:11pm 3 min Information approval in November.
 3.3 Distance Education Committee Chair Report (DEAC has no updates as we have not met since the last meeting Senate meeting.
 October DEAC will take place on October 2 nd at 12pm on Zoom.)
 Jennifer Howze- Owens ~4:14pm 3 min Information 3.4 Committee on Teaching and Learning Chair Report (The committee met yesterday, Monday, 9/23.
 They discussed Burden Free and had a great conversation.
 There is a Title V proposed change to the language around the Flex Calendar and that was discussed.
 Goals were discussed and rank voting was used to decide on the prioritization.
 Susan doesn't have a final tally of the voting so she will share that next time.
 Flex day for 10/9 schedule will be coming out this week.)
 Susan Khan ~4:17pm 3 min Information 3.5 Student Representative Report (The student representative left before we were able to hear a report.)
 Anthony Pena Vasquez ~4:20pm 3 min Information